freelawproject/eyecite/README.rst

 Deployment
 ==========

-1. Update version info in :code:`pyproject.toml`.
+1. Update version info in :code:`pyproject.toml` by running :code:`poetry version [major, minor, patch]`.

 For an automated deployment, tag the commit with vx.y.z, and push it to master.
 An automated deploy and documentation update will be completed for you.